 - Frost-resistant self-draining Hydrant for RV water service

 - Water service line that is not buried below the frost line and subject to freezing/bursting – full replacement needed

-- Waste line exits to yard not the sewer/septic system – full replacement needed
+- Waste line exits to the yard, not the sewer/septic system – full replacement needed

-- Septic system is not designed to accommodate additional septic load of detached building – check with city/county planning
+- Septic system is not designed to accommodate an additional septic load of the detached building – check with city/county planning

 - Issues with the septic/sewer system– inadequate, undersized, deteriorating, damaged pipes, backing up, etc…